 Anyone who buys, sells or exchanges 6 or more vehicles in a year must be licensed as a motor vehicle trader.

-A motor vehicle trader licence is valid for 3 years
+A motor vehicle trader licence is valid for 3 years.
+Find out more about:

 The Motor Vehicle Traders Act 2011 (external link) provides for the licensing of motor vehicle traders, regulates the conduct of motor vehicle traders and their sales persons and ensures the rights of anyone who purchases certain motor vehicles are adequately protected.